-But many people don’t understand investing well enough even to know they should be doing it, either through retirement plans or on their own.
-Those that do get it often aren’t equipped with enough knowledge to make wise investment decisions.
+But many people don’t understand investing well enough to know they should be doing it, either through retirement plans or on their own.
+Those that do understand often aren’t equipped with enough knowledge to make wise investment decisions.

 Fortunately, it doesn’t take much to arm our children with the basic knowledge needed to spark an interest in investing and make good, even if unsophisticated, fundamental decisions.
 Our kids don’t need to be masterful stock traders (nor is that even desirable).
-But educating them with a few key concepts and nurturing a saving mindset in them will set them up for success.
+But educating them at a young age with a few key concepts and nurturing a saving mindset in them will set them up for success.

 To keep things simple, our primary goals when teaching investing to kids should be to: